solislemuslab/potato-seed-cert/README.md

 ```
 source("./install_packages.R")
 ```
 This step can take several minutes.
+Some people might need to install `shinyjs` from RStudio.

 A list of packages can be found in the requirements.txt file and is listed below:
 ```